garden-io/garden/docs/reference/providers/kubernetes.md

     # Path to kubeconfig file to use instead of the system default.
 Must be a POSIX-style path.
     kubeconfig:

-    # Specify which namespace to deploy services to.
-Defaults to `<project name>-<environment namespace>`.
+    # Specify which namespace to deploy services to, and optionally annotations/labels to apply to the namespace.
     #
+    # You can specify a string as a shorthand for `name: <name>`.
+Defaults to `<project name>-<environment
+    # namespace>`.
+    #
     # Note that the framework may generate other namespaces as well with this name as a prefix.
+Also note that if the
+    # namespace previously exists, Garden will attempt to add the specified labels and annotations.
+If the user does
+    # not have permissions to do so, a warning is shown.
     namespace:
+      # A valid Kubernetes namespace name.
+Must be a valid RFC1035/RFC1123 (DNS) label (may contain lowercase letters,
+      # numbers and dashes, must start with a letter, and cannot end with a dash) and must not be longer than 63
+      # characters.
+      name:

+      # Map of annotations to apply to the namespace when creating it.
+      annotations:

+      # Map of labels to apply to the namespace when creating it.
+      labels:

     # Set this to `nginx` to install/enable the NGINX ingress controller.
     setupIngressController: false